 On Monday September 3rd, 2007 Patricia Armocida’s Art Gallery opened in Via Bazzini #17, Milan in the Piola neighborhood.
-Galleria Patricia Armocida, which is named after its young owner, will be dedicated to contemporary art.
-The new exhibition space will be inaugurated with works by the Brazilian artists, Os Gemeos, who are exhibiting in Italy for the first time.
+Galleria Patricia Armocida, which is named after its young owner, would be dedicated to contemporary art.
+The new exhibition space was inaugurated with works by the Brazilian artists, Os Gemeos, exhibiting in Italy for the first time.

 Galleria Patricia Armocida stemmed from the need for a specific place to accommodate the uprising of the independent underground art scene.
 The aim of the gallery was to promote the new generation of protagonists in this art scene, from Italy and worldwide.
-The gallery will be a reference point for artists who have deeply influenced contemporary visual culture by working outside of conventional circuits and establishing a continuous dialogue with the rhythms of the urban environment.
+The gallery would have been a reference point for artists who have deeply influenced contemporary visual culture by working outside of conventional circuits and establishing a continuous dialogue with the rhythms of the urban environment.

-For the gallery’s first exhibition, Patricia Armocida has invited the identical twin brothers, Otavio and Gustavo Pandolfo (1974, São Paulo Brazil), AKA Os Gemeos, which means “the twins” in Portuguese, to display their works from September 3 - November 3, 2007.
-In addition to painting large murals in cities and in galleries/museums worldwide, Os Gemeos also create canvas paintings, sculptures, and site-specific mechanical and interactive installations.
+For the gallery’s first exhibition, Patricia Armocida invited the identical twin brothers, Otavio and Gustavo Pandolfo (1974, São Paulo Brazil), AKA Os Gemeos, which means “the twins” in Portuguese, to display their works from September 3 - November 3, 2007.
+In addition to painting large murals in cities and in galleries/museums worldwide, Os Gemeos also created canvas paintings, sculptures, and site-specific mechanical and interactive installations.

-In this show called Assum Preto (Blue-Black Grassquit), Os Gemeos will exhibit six previously unreleased canvases and one installation, in addition to new works performed inside of Galleria Patricia Armocida
+In this show called Assum Preto (Blue-Black Grassquit), Os Gemeos exhibited six previously unreleased canvases and one installation, in addition to new works performed inside of Galleria Patricia Armocida

 Love for drawing, attention to details, absolute mastery of color; these are few of the distinctive traits of Os Gemeos, deeply influenced by Brazilian popular culture and the urban environment.
 Their yellow-faced characters are an unmistakable trait of their imaginative creativity, thin spray-paint lines allow them to create an extremely refined and precise linearism, enhanced by outstanding decorative taste.
 Their subjects, both realistic and imaginary, seem to originate from the harsh reality of the Brazilian streets, while at the same time they are inspired by a dreamlike world.